Skip to main content

 There are two types of tuition charged to student accounts every semester: (a) University tuition, which is the amount charged to graduate students for attending WVU as either an in-state resident or out-of-state resident, and (b) College tuition, which reflects the cost of graduate education for trainees in programs within a given college (e.g., Eberly College of Arts and Sciences has a different college tuition than the School of Law or School of Medicine).

 For students who have an assistantship in the Fall or Spring semesters, University tuition will be paid by the University.
-Pending the availability of funds, Eberly College of Arts and Sciences graduate and professional tuition will be paid by the Department (see College Tuition section for details).
 University tuition waivers for Fall and Spring semesters are processed automatically for students who have an assistantship.

-To be eligible to receive a University tuition waiver for the summer session, a student must have been appointed to a graduate assistantship during the preceding Fall and Spring semesters.
-Otherwise, students can receive a University tuition waiver only for the summer if they are appointed to a summer assistantship (research, teaching, or service).
-Students must request a waiver of summer tuition.
-A memo and a form are distributed each March to prompt graduate student requests for these waivers.
-Students who do not return the form by the indicated due date are responsible for paying University and College tuition during the summer.
+To be eligible to receive a University tuition waiver for the Summer session, a student must have been appointed to a graduate assistantship during the preceding Fall and Spring semesters.
+Students will be prompted each spring by the Administrative Associate to request a waiver of summer tuition.
+Students who do not respond to this prompt and request the waiver by the indicated due date, are responsible for paying University tuition during the summer.
 Students who have questions about the summer waivers should contact the department Administrative Associate.

-Students who do not have an assistantship (e.g., are on internship, declined an assistantship) may be eligible for a meritorious student waiver of University tuition.
-The Department of Psychology has a limited number of merit waivers.
-Consequently, students should only request the number of hours needed in a given semester, and should be prepared to pay for some number of credits, should the number of requested credits exceed the number of merit waivers that are available.
-Generally, requests for more than 9 credit hours (6 for advanced students who are ineligible for funding) will not be approved.
+Students who do not have an assistantship (e.g., are on internship, declined an assistantship) in a given semester may be eligible for a meritorious student waiver of University tuition.
+The Eberly College of Arts & Sciences limits the number of merit waivers for students to 6 credits per semester, and only to students in good standing in the program.
+Importantly, students should only request the number of hours needed in a given semester, and should be prepared to pay for some number of credits should the number of requested credits exceed the number of merit waivers that are approved.
 Recipients are required to email notification to the department Administrative Associate if they will not be using any portion of the merit waiver awarded to them for the semester.
 This notification must be received no later than the last day to pay an invoice for the semester.

 Students in the following prioritized categories will be considered for merit waivers: